- October 7, 2021

 "The Lightbringer is a poetic adventure/puzzle platformer, drawing inspiration from classic Zelda games.
 As the chosen one, you must cleanse corruption from monoliths using harnessed light energy.
 Explore levels, fight enemies, and gather light motes in this nostalgic, atmospheric journey to save the world."

-- The game is plagued by numerous bugs and glitches that disrupt gameplay and can result in unfair deaths.
+- The game is plagued by numerous bugs, including instances of unfair one-shot deaths and glitches that disrupt gameplay.

 The Lightbringer Review – The light within